todogroup/osposurvey/2019/questions.md

 45. Thank you for taking the time to answer our questions.
 If you would like a copy of the results, please give us your email address.
 We will only use this email address to communicate with you about this survey.
 * Email

-46. Finally, if you are interested in participating in an in-depth interview, please provide us with your name and enterprise or organization affiliation.
+46. If you are interested in participating in an in-depth interview, please provide us with your name and enterprise or organization affiliation.
 * Name
-* Enterprise or Organization
+* Enterprise or organization

+**Enter to win a $100 Visa gift card from The New Stack**
+47. Finally, if you want to participate in the sweepstakes, please enter your name and email address.
+* First and last name
+* Email address

+In concert with our sponsor survey, The New Stack is giving away five $100 Visa gift cards.
+Anyone may enter the sweepstakes starting on Monday, July 8, 2019 and ending when the survey closes or no later than Aug.
+15, 2019.
+The New Stack will never share your personal information and will only use your email and address for the purposes of contacting the winner.
+See the [official rules](https://thenewstack.io/take-our-survey-managing-open-source-2) for more details.